 State Law Reference: See RSMo. §89.320.

 Initially, the Chairman of the Commission shall be appointed by the Chairman of the Trustees and approved by the Board; thereafter, the Commission shall elect its Chairman, Vice Chairman, and Secretary from among the citizen members.
 The term of the Chairman, Vice Chairman and Secretary shall be for one (1) year, with eligibility for reelection.

-The Commission shall hold a regular meeting each month.
-Special meetings may be called at any time by the Chairman of the Commission or a majority of the Commission members.
+The Commission shall have regular meetings on the first Wednesday of each month for which there are pending matters at an hour established by the Chair.
+Special meetings may be called at any time by the Chair or a majority of the Commission members.

 [Ord.
 No. 10-04 §V, 11-9-2010]

 The Commission shall adopt rules for the transaction of business and keep a record of its proceedings.
 These records shall be public records.

 The Commission shall expend monies within the amounts appropriated for the purpose by the Trustees.
 The Commission may contract with Village Planners and other persons for the services that it requires, also subject to the above monetary limitations.